 5 things to avoid if an earthquake strikes

-Earthquakes, which are some of the strongest natural phenomena on Earth, can occur anywhere on the planet as energy is either released from volcanic activity or from faults slipping in the Earth’s crust.
+Earthquakes, which are some of the strongest natural phenomena on planet, can occur anywhere on the planet as energy is released from volcanic activity or from faults slipping in the Earth’s crust.

-Forty-five states and territories in the United States are at moderate to very high risk of earthquakes, and they are located in every region of the country, the American Red Cross said.
+Forty-five states and territories in the United States are at moderate to very high risk of earthquakes, the American Red Cross said.

-While there are very few ways to detect an earthquake is about to happen, knowing what to do and what to avoid if an earthquakes strikes can save your life.
+While there are very few ways to detect an earthquake is about to occur, knowing what to do and what to avoid if an earthquake strikes can save your life.

-By planning ahead, people will be ready to live with the risk of fire, the potential lack of utilities and basic services and the certainty of aftershocks once an earthquake is over.
+Avoid being unprepared.
+By planning ahead, people will be ready to live with the risk of fire, the potential lack of utilities and basic services, and the certainty of aftershocks once an earthquake is over.

 “While we cannot stop the earth from shaking, we can make reasonable choices about where we live, how our buildings are constructed, how furnishings like bookshelves might be secured and the types of supplies we keep on hand,” he said.

 According to the Red Cross, an emergency preparedness kit should contain numerous items including: